 Memento Park - A weird and wonderful collection of socialist era statues and sculptures await you in Memento Park.
 It's a bit like a Soviet Disneyland - with no rides, no ice-cream and certainly no Mickey Mouse.

 Aranyszarvas - With a name that directly translates to 'golden stag' there's nowhere better to grab some high quality, and at times unusual pub grub with the boys before moving your Budapest stag do to the city's clubs and bars.
 Read more...

 Kisbuda Gyongye - This traditional Hungarian restaurant serves top-drawer man food for real men.
 The roast duck with apples is a feast fit for a king, and the goose-liver specialties are truly sublime.
 Find out more...

 Ruszwurm Cukraszda - It's small but brilliant, this café can serve you delicious Hungarian beers or refreshing cups of coffee as well as some seriously tasty lunch grub that'll keep the petrol tank full for the rest of your action packed day.

-Gellert Baths - They're really posh, but the Gellert Baths are well worth your time if you and the boys fancy relaxing like Bond on your Budapest stag do.
+Gellert Baths - They're really posh, but the Gellert Baths are well worth your time if you and the boys fancy relaxing like Bond.
 Although we can't guarantee any special appearances from Pussy Galore...